 2. Holy Lamb Organics Bo Peep Nursing Pillow

-This organic nursing pillow by Holy Lamb is a favorite among users.
+This organic nursing pillow by Holy Lamb is one of my baby’s favorites!
 It is stuffed with 100% organic wool and has a cloth cover made of organic cotton.
-Breastfeeding moms can be confident that no artificial bleaching or chemical treatments were used on the pillow materials.
-They will be gentle on her and the baby’s skin.

 - Easy to adjust